Relintai/pandemonium_engine_docs/03_usage/20_export/14_exporting_for_web.md

 HTML page.
 This allows to, for example, load webfonts and third-party JavaScript APIs, include CSS, or run JavaScript code.

-.. important:: Each project must generate their own HTML file.
-On export,
+Important:

-               several text placeholders are replaced in the generated HTML file specifically for the given export options.
+    Each project must generate their own HTML file.
+On export, several text placeholders are replaced in the generated HTML file specifically for the given export options.
 Any direct modifications to that HTML file will be lost in future exports.